-JACQUELINE C. HICKEY is an associate attorney at GWC.
+JACQUELINE C. HICKEY is an associate attorney at GWC, where she works in the firm’s Litigation department.

-Jacqueline represents clients in a wide variety of personal injury and workers’ compensation cases, with multiple six-figure results obtained on their behalf.
+Jacqueline represents clients in a wide variety of personal injury and work injury cases, with numerous six-figure results obtained on their behalf.
 She is dedicated to fighting to ensure that her clients receive the compensation that they deserve.

 Jacqueline began her career as a law clerk at the age of 17.
 Even at a very early age, she knew that she wanted to advocate for the rights of injured people.
 Her family consists of proud operating engineers, with her great-grandfather playing a significant role in the formation of what is now known as the International Union of Operating Engineers Local 399.

-Jacqueline is fluent in Spanish and is GWC’s representative at the Consulate General of Mexico in Chicago, where she was ratified by the Mexican Government as a Consulting Attorney.
+Jacqueline is of Mexican and Irish heritage and is fluent in Spanish.
+She is GWC’s representative at the Consulate General of Mexico in Chicago, where she was ratified by the Mexican Government as a Consulting Attorney in 2018.
 She advises the Mexican community and the Consulate on issues related to workers’ compensation and personal injury law on a weekly basis.

 Jacqueline earned her Juris Doctorate from The John Marshall Law School in Chicago.
 She clerked at GWC for two years during law school, while also working as a 711 student-attorney at The John Marshall Immigration Clinic.
 Additionally, Jacqueline served as the vice president and treasurer of the Student Association for Immigration Law and was an active member of the Latino Law Students Association.